gitlabhq/gitlabhq/doc/development/doc_styleguide.md

     git grep -n "lfs/lfs_administration"
     ```

+NOTE: **Note:**
+If the document being moved has any Disqus comments on it, there are extra steps
+to follow documented just [below](#redirections-for-pages-with-disqus-comments).

 Things to note:

 - Since we also use inline documentation, except for the documentation itself,